Online Structure Learning and Planning for Autonomous Robot Navigation using Active Inference: Results

+To quantitatively assess goal-directed navigation, we compared the executed path length against two baselines: 1) the ideal path through AIMAPP's topological map as constructed during prior exploration, and 2) an A* path computed over the occupancy grid of each environment.
+We report path lengths in metres and their three-way decomposition as Path Length Ratios (PLR) in Table~\ref{tab:goal_reaching_decomposition}.
+The executed path against A* on a complete occupancy map, and against AIMAPP's ideal transition planning (as we would expect the model to behave).
+Moreover, AIMAPP's ideal transition plan is compared to A* to analyse how good AIMAPP can be, at its best.
+In all goal-reaching runs, the agent was assumed to know its starting position to bypass re-localisation, isolating goal-reaching from re-localisation behaviour.

+We conducted 40 goal-reaching runs across all environments with goals at varying distances from the starting position.
+The end-to-end PLR decomposes approximately multiplicatively: $1.260 \approx 1.085 \times 1.163$.
+Most of the inefficiency arises when the agent encounters transitions previously believed feasible but actually in an obstacle and must replan.
+Figure~\ref{fig:goals_average_results}(a) shows the executed distance against the ideal travelled distance (in AIMAPP topological graph) for each run, and Figure~\ref{fig:goals_average_results}(b) shows the distribution of PLR across runs.
+The agent reached the goal within 20\% of the A* optimum in 38\% of trials, within 50\% in 88\% of trials, and exceeded 50\% in 12\% of trials, with a median PLR of $1.24$.

+Performance is not uniform across goals.
+One goal in the simulated large warehouse consistently produced PLR~$\approx 1.50$ across five runs with low variance ($\pm 0.27$), accounting for three of the five worst-performing trials in the dataset.
+The A* distance for this goal is short (4.53~m) while the agent's executed distance is $7.4-8.1~m$, a near-doubling that we attribute to a conservative belief in $B_p$: the learned transition model assigns low feasibility to a direct path that A* on the true graph traverses freely.
+The remaining failures are distributed across distinct goals, suggesting that systematic detour behaviour is goal-specific rather than environment-specific.
+An example of such a case can be seen in Figure~\ref{img:paths_to_goals}.

-Three representative paths from a fixed starting location to the same goal (Figure~\ref{img:goal_image_warehouse}) in a simulated environment are shown in Figure~\ref{img:path_to_goal_warehouse}.
-Across all trials, the agent successfully reaches the target observation, prioritising transitions with high expected utility.
-Slightly longer paths are sometimes preferred to maintain higher confidence in expected outcomes, consistent with the Active Inference principle that action selection balances efficiency with belief consistency.
+Figure~\ref{img:paths_to_goals}(c) shows three executed paths from a fixed starting location to the same goal in the simulated warehouse, alongside the ideal trajectory (dashed black).
+Across trials, the agent reached the target observation while prioritising transitions with high expected utility; slightly longer paths are preferred when they offer higher confidence in expected outcomes, consistent with the Active Inference principle that action selection balances efficiency with belief consistency.